 Emotional stability is critical to think clearly.
 The emotional impact of divorce can consequently drastically impact school performance as the reactions below describe:

 In a *study done in 2010, it was found that less than 10% of children had support from adults other than relatives during the acute phase of divorce, primarily because their parents were so wrapped up in dealing with their own pain that they were ill equipped to support their children.
+Find out more about having a child-centered divorce here.

 Molly, a recently divorced women who lives in Battersea, London with 3 children commented that her life felt like her divorce had completely taken over her life and laced it with grief and pain.
 “I was a walking zombie for weeks and weeks after Bill left.
 All I could do was feed myself, try to feed the kids and get them to school.
 I was in total shock as I didn’t expect him to leave me.
 It was only when little Sally’s teacher called and told me that Sally was failing tests at school that I suddenly realised I needed help and support”